aaneeley/aaneeley/README.md

 ---

-Im aneeley05 (TheSphinx) and i'm a full stack developer specializing in UI/UX design, digital artwork, and HTTP requests/APIs
+Im Andrew (TheSphinx) and i'm a full stack developer specializing in UI/UX design, digital artwork, and HTTP requests/APIs

 Sorry, but most of my repositories are private.